Aashisaxena/widevine-l3-decryptor/README.md

 ## Legal Disclaimer
 This is for educational purposes only.
 Downloading copyrighted materials from streaming services may violate their Terms of Service. **Use at your own risk.**

+Making few changes just to practice git and learning to contribute to a public repository please ignore these sentences. added few lines in the readme file and not in the main code of the project THANKYOU